Doraonroids/Bop-it/README.md

 ECE1895 bop-it project

+This is the c++ arduino sketch for team lambda's bop-it project.

+The chip used is a atmegea328

 1.Functional/ Software Requirements
 The game will interact with the user as follows
 User has the ability to turn the unit on or off.